zenobio93/seat-docs/docs/troubleshooting.md

 > Fatal error: Allowed memory size of #### bytes exhausted (tried to allocate 4096 bytes)...

-If you are presented with an error below similar to this after "Updating Dependencies" you must append your .ENV file with `COMPOSER_MEMORY_LIMIT= -1` and run `docker-compose up -d` if you are using docker.
+If you are presented with an error below similar to this after "Updating Dependencies" you must append your .ENV file with `COMPOSER_MEMORY_LIMIT= -1` and restart the stack with the following if you are using docker:

+=== "Docker (SeAT 4.x)"

+    ```bash
+    docker-compose up -d
+    ```

+=== "Docker (SeAT 5.x - using Traefik)"

+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.traefik.yml -d up
+    ```

+=== "Docker (SeAT 5.x - using reverse proxy)"

+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.proxy.yml -d up
+    ```

+!!! note
     Note: spacing is important for this parameter, if you are unsure copy/paste the needed line into your .ENV file.

 ## Enabling Debug Mode